mabraham/wcs_randomizer/README.md

 Starting development server at http://127.0.0.1:8000/
 ```

-That link tells a browser to use the local web server we just ran.
+That link tells Chrome to ask the local web server we just ran for content.
 Your link might be different.
 That's fine, use the one you see.
 If you just go to it, then you'll get a page showing an error that there's no content (404).
 That's because I was lazy and didn't build something that I didn't need.
-However, there are three subpages that are relevant, respectively `admin`, `spotlight`, and `spotlight_mc`.
+However, there are three subpages that are relevant, respectively `randomizer/admin`, `randomizer/spotlight`, and `randomizer/spotlight_mc`.
 You will need to open and use all three - read on!

-3. Open the admin page at URL like http://127.0.0.1:8000/admin
+3. Open the admin page in Chrome at URL like http://127.0.0.1:8000/randomizer/admin

 Make a bookmark so you can find it again easily.
-If it prompts you to make an admin password, do anything that you will remember.

 Eventually you'll get to an admin page where you will see a heading "RANDOMIZER" with a sub-heading "Spotlight dancers."
 This is where you get to enter the names of the dancers who will be drawn out, along with their bib number.